MEXonline.com the oldest and most trusted online guide to Mexico

 Regulations for driving your car into Mexico

 Here are a couple of steps you need to take when you decide to drive across the border into Mexico.
 If you abide by these rules, you'll be making sure you can legally take your trip to Mexico by car.
-This information was last checked on November, 2004.
+This information was last checked in May, 2010.

 If your travel is within the Border Zone (usually up to 20 kilometers south of the U.S.-Mexico Border) or the Free Trade Zone (including the Baja California Peninsula and the Sonora Free Trade Zone) there are no procedures to comply with.
 However, if you wish to pass these zones, the following procedures will apply.
 You must secure a permit by following the next few steps.